Legal

 14.2 Authorized Access Circumstances

-- Legal Compliance: When required to comply with a valid and legally binding order, subpoena, judicial process, or other lawful governmental request, subject to Section 14.3.
+• (c) Legally Compelled Disclosure.
+When required to comply with a valid and legally binding court order, subpoena, judicial process, or other lawful governmental request, subject to Section 14.3.
+The Company will notify Customer before complying to the extent permitted by law and will disclose only the minimum data required.

 14.3 Legal Process and Government Requests